image_classification.Metric#

 Methods

-Add predictions and targets to metric’s cache for later calculation.
-Both preds and targets are expected to be sequences with elements of shape
+Add predictions and targets (and metadata if applicable) to metric’s cache for later calculation.
+Both predictions and targets are expected to be sequences with elements of shape

 (Cl,)